The construction and use of dephasing prescriptions for environmental effects in gravitational wave astronomy: Illustrative Examples

 Thus, a Doppler induced dephasing arises as a consequence of the acceleration induced by the third body.
-However, the presence of a third body has the additional implication of changing the gravitational potential in the vicinity of the GW source, inducing a gravitational redshift.
-Assuming a radially symmetric gravitational potential, we can calculate the phase shift for a binary moving out of the gravitational potential of the third body with radial velocity $v_r$ \cite{1916SPAW189S}:
+However, the presence of a third body has the additional implication of changing the gravitational potential in the vicinity of the GW source, inducing a gravitational redshift \citep[e.g.][]{2017meiron,2022sberna,Kuntz:2022juv}.
+Taking into account the time dilation effect due to the proper motion of the center of mass as well, we get the following expression for weak gravitational fields \citep[e.g.][]{Kuntz:2022juv}: